Forsmark Nuclear Power Plant: Other facilities

 West of Forsmark Nuclear Power Plant is the static inverter of the Fenno–Skan HVDC connector between Sweden and Finland.

 Waste disposal

 Forsmark is the proposed site for the long-term burial of all spent fuel from Swedish nuclear power reactors, using the KBS-3 process.
 The new site will be located next to the already existing final repository for radioactive operational waste, but the two will not be connected with each other.
-The municipal councils of Oskarshamn and Östhammar have voted in favour of the repository, and the final decision needs to be made by the Swedish government.
+The municipal councils of Oskarshamn and Östhammar have voted in favor of the repository, and the final decision needs to be made by the Swedish government.
 On January 28, 2022, the government approved the construction of the encapsulation and final repository plants.

 Incidents

 July 2006 incident

 On 25 July 2006, one reactor was shut down after an electrical fault.

 According to the Swedish Nuclear Power Inspection authority SKI, the incident was rated 2 on the International Nuclear Event Scale.
 Initially it was rated 1 since two generators remained online.
 But once it was discovered that all four generators could have failed due to the same fault, the event was upgraded to 2.

 The first proximal cause of the accident was maintenance work in the adjacent high-voltage yard by the Swedish grid operator Svenska kraftnät.
 An incorrect interlock procedure caused a disconnector to open which sustained an arc that caused a two-phase short circuit in equipment directly adjacent to the plant.
 This short caused the station generators to disconnect from the grid and, due to the failure of further safety systems this disconnection, in turn, led to a large overvoltage on various supplies within the station.
 The overvoltage caused failure of the control circuitry of two of the four redundant UPS systems which supplied the safety critical equipment at the plant, including cooling pumps and control circuitry.
 Though diesel generators started correctly even on these two systems, the lack of control circuitry led to their being unable to engage with their corresponding circuits.
 The other two UPS systems functioned correctly, surviving the overvoltage, probably due to an undetermined subtle difference in wiring or equipment between the two pairs of units.
 The reactor fully and effectively scrammed immediately on detecting these supply failures, however staff relied on neutron detector readings to determine reactor state due to lack of information on control rod state.
 At all times effective cooling was maintained by the pumps operating on the two functioning circuits.
 Though a number of options remained to operators, had further equipment failed, a single cause (one short-circuit) leading to such a cascade of failures was seen as a challenge to the principle of redundancy and safety in depth.